10 Interesting Day Trips Less than 2 Hours from Tucson

 Note: I have not included Sedona and Flagstaff on this list as they are a bit too far for a day trip and offer so much that you need at least a weekend to take in the scenery and attractions.
 If you have enough time for a weekend getaway or are up for a lengthy drive, these are by far the best vacation destinations in Arizona.
 Sedona is a nature oasis with towering red rock formations, gorgeous hikes, jaw dropping scenic drives, and beautiful resorts.
 It’s an amazing small town with amazing scenery and should be your number one place to see during your Arizona vacation.
 Here are my 29 must do’s in Sedona if you are up for the drive.

 Flagstaff is a 4 season small mountain city located amidst the largest ponderosa pine forest in the country.
-Asides from beautiful hiking trails, the city is just a short drive from many natural wonders, has a thriving downtown with lots of local restaurants, and is home to the state’s biggest ski resort (Flagstaff is one of the snowiest cities with over 200 inches per year!).
+Asides from beautiful hiking trails, the city is just a short drive from many natural wonders, is home to a thriving downtown with lots of local restaurants, and is home to the state’s biggest ski resort (Flagstaff is one of the snowiest cities with over 200 inches per year!).
 The drive is long and boring, however, you can make the last 45 minutes of the drive more bearable by taking the incredibly scenic Oak Creek Canyon drive right into Flagstaff.
 And if you do plan on spending the weekend, here are 50+ fun & free attractions to check out.